-QA Function: Prior to a county monitoring visit, CDSS QA staff review the county's annual QA/QI plan, quarterly reports, and any other information available.
-Upon completion of the county visit, CDSS QA staff determine the extent to which the county is in compliance with their annual plan based on data gathered from the case reviews and home visits.
+QA Function: Prior to a county monitoring review, CDSS staff review the county's annual QA/QI plan, quarterly reports, and any other information available.
+Upon completion of the county monitoring review, CDSS staff determine the extent to which the county is in compliance with their annual plan based on data gathered from the case reviews and any necessary home visits required contingent on county program compliance.